Higher regularizations for zeros of cuspidal automorphic L-functions of GL_d: Proof of Theorem

-\begin{remark} As analogues of Theorem~\ref{thm:main}, ``higher depth determinants'' of the Laplacian on compact Riemann surfaces of genus $g\ge 2$ are investigated in \cite{KurokawaWakayamaYamasaki} (see \cite{Yamasaki} for the corresponding results on higher dimensional spheres).
-We notice that these are defined like \eqref{def:Xi_r} but we employ the spectral zeta functions for surfaces instead of $\xi_K(s,z;\chi)$, whence the determination of gamma factors is involved. \end{remark}
+\begin{remark} As analogues of Theorem~\ref{thm:main}, ``higher depth determinants'' of the Laplacian on compact Riemann surfaces of genus $g\ge 2$ are investigated in \cite{KurokawaWakayamaYamasaki} (see also \cite{Yamasaki} for the corresponding results on higher dimensional spheres).
+We notice that these are defined like \eqref{def:Xi_r} but we employ the spectral zeta functions of the Laplacian on the Riemann surface instead of $\xi(s,z,\pi)$, whence the determination of gamma factors is also involved. \end{remark}

+\begin{remark} It seems that the argument in this paper can be extended essentially for Dirichlet series in the so-called Selberg class, namely, series satisfying the Ramanujan conjecture, has an Euler product expression, admits an analytic continuation except for $s=1$ and satisfies a functional equation (see, e.g., \cite{Steuding2007}). \end{remark}